johnsonn573/ASM_code_repository/README.md

    \
 comparison_B_CLL_logreads.R

+## Identification of imprinting binding motifs.

+We ran the following script to find all imprinting binding motifs in the human genome and save it as an R Genomic Ranges object.
+   \
+motif.R

 ## Overlap of global ASM with imprinting-related features (Fig. 4).

 We quantified the overlap of ASM with imprinting-related features (imprinting binding motifs and imprinted genes) across B-cell samples and CLL samples.
 See Figure 4.